Sirryda/CS361-Joshua/README.md

     C.	UML sequence diagram showing how requesting and receiving data works.
 Make it detailed enough that your partner (and your grader)             will understand

 Microservice:
-The Microservice will take the user command from the stock_insight_cli.py to create, add, delete or view a watchlist.
-The watchlist information will be saved to microservice.txt file stored in the same folder as the stock_insight_cli.py and the app.py.
+The Microservice will take the user command from the stock_insight_cli.py to create, add or view a watchlist.
+The watchlist information will be saved to microservice.txt file should be stored in the same folder as the app.py and the cli.py.
 When adding a stock to watchlist.txt file, the microservice will get the current price from the AlphaVantage API and then add it to the file.

 Executing the program: